Sibo-Ding/COMP2501-Data-Science-HM/README.md

-# COMP2501-Data-Science-R
- Introduction of Data Science and Engineering, HKU Spring 2023
+# COMP2501 Introduction of Data Science and Engineering
+HKU, Spring 2023
+Written in Python and R